Structured Finance 101: What It Is and How You Break In

 So do your homework on Structured Finance (everything above is a good start) and understand the types of assets that get securitized, the difference between an amortizing loan and a non-amortizing loan, and what makes an asset attractive or not attractive for securitization (hint: stable and predictable cash flows).

-Your “story” is always important, and you need a solid reason for stating that you want to do Structured Finance – I can’t answer that one for you, but once you read part 2 of this interview you’ll get some more ideas.
+Your response to the “Walk me through your resume” question is always important, and you need a solid reason for stating that you want to do Structured Finance – I can’t answer that one for you, but once you read part 2 of this interview you’ll get some more ideas.

 One final point: recruiting, at least at my bank, is very heavily focused on only a few schools – our intern pool came from only 4 schools, so it’s even more limited than the usual “target school” selection.